Diversity Collection

 1. Select the part in the tree (see point 1 in the image below).

-2. To open the “print and label” area, click the dropdown menu in the upper right corner of the header and select Printing (see point 2 in the image below).
+2. To open the “Print and Label” area, click the dropdown menu in the upper-right corner of the header and select Printing (see point 2 in the image below).

-4. Click the button (see point 3 in the image below) to select a schema file (e.g., Standard.xslt).
+4. Click the button (see point 3) to select a schema file (e.g. Standard.xslt).

-5. Then click the button to create a preview of the label (see point 4 in the image below).
+5. Then click the button to generate a preview of the label (see point 4).

 Next